mschlege1838/tes3-net/README.md

 Technically the `EncodingProvider` must be registered prior to any game files containing text being read, but our recommendation is to do it in a centralized static constructor.

+## Overview

+_TES3_ game files are collections of records and sub-records.
+Every record and sub-record is identified by a four character mnemonic and some additional header data.

+TES3.NET represents and manages these through three principal classes:

+- `SubRecord`

+   Represents an individual sub-record.

+- `Record`

+   Represents an individual record.
+Manages a collection of `SubRecord`s.

+- `ModFile`

+   Represents a _TES3_ game file; either an ESM or ESP file.
+Manages a collection of `Record`s.

+On their own, `Record`s and `SubRecord`s aren't necessarily straightforward to understand.
+TES3.NET clarifies them through a higher-level API built on top of them.
+It has two principal classes:

+- `TES3GameItem`

+   A clear, human-readable representation of a `Record`.
+It has its own fields and properties; communication with `Record`s is transactional.

+- `TES3Registry`

+   Manages collections of `TES3GameItem`s and their corresponding `Record`s.
+Reads in `ModFile`s, and automatically translates their `Record`s to `TES3GameItem`s, and manages the relationship between each.

 ## Documentation